View Dellas Dustin's Obituary on PostRegister.com and share memories

 He was preceded in death by his parents, Monroe and Vera Jean Dustin; son, Joel Dustin; brother, Errol Dustin; and brother-in-law, Kenny Ostberg.

-Graveside services will be held at 11:30 a.m.
-Friday, April 24, 2020, at the Ammon Cemetery, 5226 East Sunnyside Road.
-Military Rites will be performed by the Bonneville County Veterans Memorial Team and Idaho Honor Guard.
+Graveside services were held at the Ammon Cemetery, 5226 East Sunnyside Road.
+Military Rites were performed by the Bonneville County Veterans Memorial Team and Idaho Honor Guard.

 Condolences may be sent to the family online at www.woodfuneralhome.com.